 - Cover the donabe and bring the broth to a gentle simmer over medium heat.
 Discard the kombu (you can repurpose the used kombu to make simmered kombu or homemade furikake rice seasoning).

 - Cover and continue to cook for 10–15 minutes until a wooden skewer goes through daikon radish.

-- Add ⅔ of the miso sauce into the hot pot broth and mix well.
-Keep the rest of the miso sauce and add it to the broth after everything is cooked through.
+- Add two-thirds of the miso sauce into the hot pot broth and mix well.
+Set aside the rest of the miso sauce and add it to the broth after everything is cooked through.

 - Taste the broth.
 If you want a stronger miso flavor, add more miso.
 Instead of dropping the miso into the broth, take out a small portion of the broth into a bowl, add miso, and let it dissolve completely before returning back to the broth.
-Season the broth with salt to your taste.
+Season the broth with ¼ tsp Diamond Crystal kosher salt to your taste.

 - Set up the table with a portable stove, platters of ingredients, individual bowls, and cooking utensils (long chopsticks, a ladle, and a fine-mesh skimmer).
 Add some of the ingredients to the donabe and cover to cook for 10 minutes.

-- Once all the ingredients are cooked through, add the rest of the miso sauce and put the butter on top.
+- Once all the ingredients are cooked through, add the rest of the miso sauce and put 2 Tbsp unsalted butter on top.
 Pick up the cooked ingredients and serve in individual bowls to enjoy.
-Sprinkle sansho pepper to your taste.
+Sprinkle Japanese sansho pepper to your taste.
 Once the hot pot is almost empty, add the next batch of ingredients and continue cooking and eating.

 - You can keep the leftover salmon hot pot in an airtight container and store it in the refrigerator for 2 days.